 Many Christmas parties have some type of Christmas game and gift exchange as the center of the festivities, whether it is a party for co-workers at the office or a gathering of friends or extended family.
 The old Secret Santa gift exchange is just that—old and traditional—but for something new this holiday season, try having a dirty Santa gift exchange.
 This allows guests to have a limited amount of control over what gift they leave the party with instead of the pure luck aspect of secret Santa Christmas gift exchanges.

 Invite your guests to the dirty Santa gift exchange game

-Invite a group of friends to your party.
+Invite a group of friends to your dirty Santa party.
 You'll need to have at least a group of 10 guests.
 The ideal number is between 10 and 15 guests; the maximum number of guests should be 20.

 Ask each guest to bring a wrapped gift.
 As the host, you should set a price range that each gift should fall within.
-To keep the gifts relatively even in value, this range should have no more than a $15 difference between the high and the low price.
+To keep the gifts relatively even in value, this range should have no more than a $15 difference between the high price and the low price.

 Write each guest's name on a piece of paper.
-Fold this piece of paper up and place it in a hat.
+Fold this piece of paper and place it in a hat.
 Make a separate list of names as each guest gives you their piece of paper.

 Continue going down the list, allowing guests to take their turn.
-The second and each subsequent guest will have an option: they can either steal a gift that has already been opened, or open a new gift from the gift table.
-If a guest has a gift stolen from her, she then has the same option to either open a new gift or steal a gift someone else has already opened.
+The second and each subsequent guest will have an option: They can either steal an opened gift or open a new gift from the gift table.
+If a guest has a gift stolen from them, they have the same option to either open a new gift or steal a gift someone else has already opened.

 Continue going through the list, giving each person the opportunity to open a new gift or steal a gift to start the round.
 The player that started the first round is allowed to start the final round.